 Cheesy polenta pizza that you can top with just about anything you like.
 A gluten-free, healthier pizza crust alternative.

-Craving pizza but not wanting to eat all the calories?
+Are you craving pizza but you don't want to eat all the calories?
 There is an alternative: polenta pizza.
-OK, it is not quite the same as a genuine pizza, but that doesn’t mean it is not good, quite the contrary, it is delicious.
+OK, it is not quite the same as a genuine pizza, but that doesn't mean it is not good, quite the contrary, it is delicious.
 Instead of the bready crust, you will have a nice, tender, and cheesy base for your favorite pizza topping.